SovereignCloudStack/gx-credential-generator/README_old.md

-# Depracted - see README.md for up-to-date information
+# Deprecated - see README.md for up-to-date information

 # gx-credential-generator